junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean's heart clutches.
 He pounds on the door.
 "Cas, you okay in there?
 Can I come in?"

 A shrieking pitch sounds up from inside, piercing through the air like a blade.
 It sounds like angel's true voice, the one cracked the gas station window when Cas first tried to speak to him before meeting him in a vessel.
-Except the voice this time sounds even higher and more shrilly than that time, sounding like a combination of warning and yell of pain.
+Except the voice this time sounds even higher and more shrilly than that time, sounding like a combination of warning and yelling of pain.

-Dean has to cover his ears at the sound of that.
+Dean has to cover his ears at the sound of that, his eardrums might be bleeding otherwise.
 The light under the doorframe recedes slowly.

 "What's happening, Cas?"
-Dean raises his voice, fumbling the doorknob which his elbow.
+Dean raises his voice, fumbling the doorknob with his elbow.

 He manages to turn the door open and rushes in without waiting for an answer.

-The last thread of silvery grace light flows into Cas's mouth right at the same moment before his eyes.
-His eyes are brightened up for a short while, and then it fades completely.
+The last thread of silvery grace light flows into Cas's mouth right at the same moment as Dean bursts in.
+Cas's eyes are brightened up for a short while, and then it fades completely.

-Cas is kneeling by the bedside chair, hands grabbing the chair arms, holding himself upright.
-His whole body is shaking.
-He frowns so deeply that every crinkled line on his face is yelling pain.
+Cas is kneeling by the bedside chair, hands grabbing the chair arms, barely holding himself upright.
+His whole body is shaking violently like a winter leaf.
+He frowns so deeply that every crinkled line on his face is saying pain in its own way.

 "What's that?"
-Dean bends over, looking at Cas closely.
+Dean rushes to his side, bending over, looking at Cas closely.
 His face is more pale than a sheet of paper.
 His lips trembling.
-Sweat hanging on his forehead. -- Do angels sweat?
+Sweat hanging on his forehead.
+He doesn't remember ever seeing Cas sweat.

 Cas takes a few shallow breathes before answering shakily, "I didn't want you to see me like that, Dean."

 He tries to get up on his shaky legs, using the chair to pull himself up.
-Dean lends him a hand and helps him sit down.
+Dean lends him a hand and helps him turn around and sit down.

 Cas pants at the effort.

-"Well, sorry, I worried.
-That's your true form, isn't it?"
+"Well, sorry, I worried."
 Dean watches him with a heavy frown.
 "Why did you leave your body?
 Going anywhere?"

 "I can better examine my condition in my true form," Cas confesses.